 Published for Each Year Since 1960

-at just 21 annuals (as featured on my website)...
+for the year at just 23 annuals each (as featured on my website)...

 All data based on annuals as

 featured on my website and not necessarily every single annual

 ever published (does not include 'gaming' annuals nor 'sports/football'

 Annuals started to become popular from 1960 onwards, climbing in numbers

 to their peaks of popularity in the 1970s and 1980s, with an all-time